Your January Horoscope Is Here — It's Time To Release Old Emotions

 Welcome to 2023!
 We start the new year with romantic Venus moving into airy Aquarius, adding intellectualism to matters of the heart.

 Our energy levels will be higher due to Mars’s forward motion.
-The same sentiment will be felt on January 18, when Mercury, who’s been retrograde since December 29 in Capricorn, turns direct.
-The Sun glides into Aquarius on the 20th, followed immediately by the Aquarius New Moon on January 21.
+The same sentiment will be felt on 18th January, when Mercury, who’s been retrograde since 29th December in Capricorn, turns direct.
+The Sun glides into Aquarius on the 20th, followed immediately by the Aquarius New Moon on the 21st.

-All of these changes coupled with Uranus’ (who is the modern planetary ruler of Aquarius) forward motion on January 22 in Taurus, marks a time of global change and technological advances.
+All of these changes coupled with Uranus’ (who is the modern planetary ruler of Aquarius) forward motion on 22nd January in Taurus, marks a time of global change and technological advances.
 The month ends on a high with Venus swimming into its favourite zodiac sign, Pisces, on the 26th.
-Love, peace, kindness, and tenderness will surround us as we move into a new month.
+Love, peace, kindness and tenderness will surround us as we move into a new month.